unittest API, part 2

 Still to come: the interface for test authors and just what is a test runner anyway?

-Update: Remove ambiguity in expectedFailures
+Update: Remove ambiguity in expectedFailures description (see

 comments).
 Thanks Aaron.